ardhi/bajo/tutorial/01-getting-started.md

 await bajo()
 ```

-A Bajo-based app **ALWAYS** needs a data directory for its config files, etc. This directory can be located inside or outside your project directory.
+A Bajo-based app **ALWAYS** needs a data directory for its config files, etc. This directory can be located inside or outside your app directory.
 If this directory doesn't exist yet, Bajo will create a new one for you, named ```data```, in the same location as your ```index.js``` file.
 By default, Bajo will set this as your data directory.

 Bajo will also automatically create the ```main``` directory to serve as your main plugin if it doesn't already exist.
 A factory file named ```index.js``` will be added inside the ```main``` directory.
 More on this later in the next chapter.